bdash9/RaspberryPi-RetroPi-Exercise-Bike-Game-Controller/README.md

 My exercise bike is a Schwinn 270...I think...doesn't really matter as this coudl be added to any exercise bike or even a street bike that is on a stand.

+I had a bunch of old buttons and Joystick laying around.
+You can pick them up pretty cheap online.

 ![IMG_6358](https://github.com/bdash9/RaspberryPi-RetroPi-Exercise-Bike-Game-Controller/assets/5065324/d5de33af-0f9e-4cb6-a416-ea8d48f49ba0)